Armour/Django-Webpack-React-Typescript-HMR-Boilerplate/README.md

 python manage.py runserver 0.0.0.0:8000
 ~~~

-Don't forget to setup Apache or Nginx with Django to support static files
+Don't forget to setup Apache or Nginx with Django to support static files on production env.

 ### Backend